End of Week Market Wrap

 Investors should be looking to use options strategies in order to reduce risk and can also use warrant strategies for income and hedging strategies.

-Investors should be reviewing their insurance (see the Analyst’s Eye today) and could look to put their money to work, while reducing their risk by using options and warrants strategies.
-Remain attuned to the news from overseas, particularly from the eurozone (growth), China (PPI data) and the US (stimulus ON/OFF/tapered).
+Remain attuned to the news from overseas, particularly from the eurozone (debt), China (stimulus) and the US (tapering).
 Monitor the US dollar for a guide to the future direction of commodities and equities prices.

-Contact me at D2MX Advisory on 1300 610 024 and we can help you trade using a number of strategies that will give you the tools to navigate this market and help you improve your returns on investment.
+Contact me at D2MX Advisory on 1300 610 024 and I can help you trade, using a number of strategies that will give you the tools to navigate this market and help you improve your returns on investment.

 This report was prepared by Michael Hevern.
 It represents the views and opinions of the author.
 It is not intended for use by any third party, without the approval of Michael Hevern.
 While this report is based on information from sources which are considered reliable, its accuracy and completeness cannot be guaranteed.
 Any opinions expressed reflect my judgment at this date and are subject to change.
 Contracting Hevern Pty Ltd is a Corporate Authorised Representative No. 408868 of D2MX Pty Limited ABN 98 113 959 596, AFSL No. 297950 (D2MX), and Michael Hevern has been appointed as an Authorised Representative of Contracting Hevern Pty Ltd. Opinions, conclusions and other information expressed in this report are not given or endorsed by D2MX, unless otherwise indicated.
 The information contained in this Report is General Advice only, as the information or advice given does not take into account your particular objectives, financial situation or needs.